-Columbia Imagined, the city of Columbia's new comprehensive plan, will provide common guidelines for citizens and decision makers in determining the city's future growth.
+Columbia Imagined, the city of Columbia's new comprehensive plan, provides common guidelines for citizens and decision makers in determining the city's future growth.
 It will influence our neighborhoods and public places, development, job creation, transportation options, and the overall vitality of our community.

 In early 2012, community meetings were conducted as well as online and printed surveys utilized, that asked community members to identify some of their favorite aspects of living in Columbia.